 Dr. Matthew Oliver Ricketts (1858-1917) was Nebraska’s first African American legislator, serving from 1893 to 1897.
 He was also Nebraska’s first African American doctor, and first African American graduate of a higher education institution.

 In 1876, Ricketts earned a degree from Howard University, and in 1880 he moved to Omaha.
-Working as a janitor there at night, he attended the Omaha Medical College during the day to become the first African American college graduate and the first African American doctor in Nebraska.
+Working as a janitor at the Omaha Medical College at night, he decided to attend during the day.
+In 1884, Ricketts became the first African American college graduate and the first African American doctor in Nebraska.
 The Omaha Medical College eventually became the University of Nebraska Medical School.

-In 1892, Rickets was elected to as the first African American to the Nebraska House of Representatives when the body had two houses.
+In 1892, Rickets ran for the Legislature and was elected to as the first African American to the Nebraska House of Representatives when the body had two houses.
 Elected in the wake of the 1891 lynching of George Smith, he served two terms from 1893 to 1897.
+During his second term, he was temporary speaker of the House.

 Serving the community determinedly, Ricketts is credited with opening Omaha’s first African American firefighting company; securing appointments for African Americans in Omaha’s city government and Nebraska state government; and serving throughout the community in philanthropic and service oriented organizations.